Painted Tiger Moths showcase hot pink colors in regions that usually cook under the heat from the sun.

 Painted Tiger Moths are part of a bold and attractive, and somewhat large, moth family.
 This species is no exception.
 The dense marbled pattern on its forewings makes a great cover for the bright, rosy hindwings that are visible when the moth is resting with wings spread or in flight.
+Even its upper legs show off that lively shade of pink.
 The Painted Tiger Moth is at home in the North American southwest and can be seen in arid chaparral as well as open fields.
+Its colors are reflected in desert habitat, from sandy river beds to cactus blossoms.

 Eggs are shiny and oblong shaped.
 Larvae hatch in the spring and nibble at the foliage of low-growing plants.
 Caterpillars are black with blots of rusty-orange on the body where tufts of bristles grow.
-They are mostly active at night, when their natural coloring offers camouflage.
-Adults do not eat.
-They emerge in the summer and are active all season long as well as into the fall.
+They are mostly active at night, when their natural coloring offers decent camouflage.
+Adult moths do not eat.
+They emerge in the summer and are active well into autumn.

 Scientific Name: Arachnis picta